This content is hosted by a third party (www.youtube.com).

 More information on how we have achieved this milestone can be found in our Renewable Energy Methodology and in our Sustainability Report.

-Since 2015, we’ve decreased our average per-shipment packaging weight by 43%, which represents more than 3 million metric tons of packaging materials avoided.
+Since 2015 Amazon's packaging reduction programmes have helped avoid the use of more than 4 million metric tons of packaging material.
 We use machine learning, materials innovation, and supplier partnerships to optimize our packaging.
 This leads to reduced waste and reduced weight, which ultimately helps reduce our carbon emissions.
 We’re also increasing the recyclability of our packaging for easy curbside recycling for our customers.

 Our Ships In Product Packaging (SIPP) program is just one example of how we reduce waste through packaging design and innovation.
 Through SIPP, eligible items are delivered in the original manufacturer’s packaging without additional Amazon packaging.
 This allows us to avoid unnecessary packaging and reduce the weight of deliveries.